arcology-network/binary-releases/content/getting-started/aio-login.md

 ## 2. Reinstall

 If you don't see all of them, the  image itself may be damaged.
-Please redownload the docke image.
+Please redownload the docker image.